 What is the faculty supervisor’s role? »

-What reporting requirements are there during the field placement? »
+What reporting requirements do students have during the field placement? »

 How many credits can be earned for an individual field placement? »